astrodevs-labs/osmium-docs/modules/hierarchy.md

 ### Outgoing

-- Send to the UI module the text to show depending on the current hierarchy
+- Send file/folder manipulation (beside file edition) events to the file module (to operate the corresponding filesystem changes)

 ## **Events**